-Activities and crafts suitable for elementary aged children that support the Remember Me Thursday movement, as well as these contest instructions can be found here.
+Activities and crafts suitable for various ages which support the Remember Me Thursday movement can be found here.

 Create a multimedia presentation with your solution, whether it’s something you’ve actually been able to invent or model, or a walkthrough of an idea you want to implement.
 Submissions can be made by individuals, pairs, or groups from elementary or from middle/high school-aged participants.
 For a chance to enter please email your submission to HayleeB@animalcenter.org.

-- Video must be a minimum of 30 seconds long and a maximum of 8 minutes long.
+- Video must be a minimum of one minute long and a maximum of 10 minutes long.

 - Any person filmed in the video whose face is shown must sign a media release with Helen Woodward Animal Center.